How to Use the chartr() Function in R

-The chartr() function in R is “used to replace an instance of an old character with a new character in the specified string.
+The chartr() function in R is used for character translation and replacement.
 It replaces all the matches of the existing characters of a string with the new characters specified as the argument.

 Syntax